 This soundbar doesn't have any surround channels, nor can it downmix, or even decode, surround sound content to stereo.
 If you're looking for a 2.0 soundbar and you don't mind that it downmixes surround content into stereo, check out the Vizio SB3820-C6.

 This soundbar has terrible sound enhancement features.
 The only thing you can change is the sound mode, and even then, there are only three EQ preset options: Music, Movie, and Game mode.
 You can't adjust the bass or treble levels, activate virtual surround, or even enhance dialogue with this soundbar, which is quite bad.

 The TaoTronics TT-SK023 only has two inputs: an optical-in, and a regular audio jack.
 While it comes with an RCA cable to plug into your TV or receiver, it doesn't have an RCA input, so you won't be able to easily plug a turntable into it.
 You also can't use it as a hub between your various home media devices since there are no HDMI ports.

 This soundbar doesn't have any HDMI ports.

-While this soundbar does have optical-in, it only has PCM format support, which you'll need to specify in your TV's settings.
+Like the Insignia NS-HSB318 2.0, it only supports PCM formats over optical-in, which you'll need to specify in your TV's settings.

 The TaoTronics TT-SK023 has okay wireless playback options.
 While you can connect your smartphone or tablet and stream music wirelessly via Bluetooth, you can't connect seamlessly with Chromecast or AirPlay.